-SCRIMMAGE: Except for running to get in shape and learning football basics, the team spent most of their time actually playing the game.
+Except for running to get in shape and learning football basics, the team spent most of their time actually playing the game.
 They played each other, as well as inviting other teams to scrimmage during practice time.
-This kept the kids from getting bored with their position, which often leads to under-excelling at a particular task.
 Involvement keeps youth and leaders looking forward with anticipation of what God is doing.
-Finding a place for everyone and giving your volunteer team a safe place to practice their faith and express their gifts will pay huge dividends on game day.
+Finding a place for everyone and giving your volunteer team a safe place to express their gifts will pay huge dividends on game day.

 Youth ministry needs to maintain an element of encouragement and fun.
 Experiences and memories are often created by the lighter side of ministry, so don’t become so serious that you forget to keep it enjoyable.

-VISUAL: A coach who takes the time to create color-coded 5×7 cards understands something about the developmental stage of his little gridiron troupers.
-His “playbook” was directed at the concrete learning style of his target age group.
+A coach who takes the time to create color-coded 5×7 cards understands something about the developmental stage of his little gridiron troupers.
+The concrete learning style of his target age group dictated his “playbook”.
 He taught his players according to how they learned and retained information, rather than instructing kids in the manner he wanted to teach.
 His players saw it, they got it, and they did it.

 Student ministry leaders must understand they are serving the adolescent community and their families.
 Youth are not mini-adults no matter how sophisticated they dress, act, or speak.
 Understanding adolescent learning behavior is essential to correctly planning, executing, and evaluating youth ministry.

 He sparked in them the idea that this was their game and that he was just the coach.
 Sounds ridiculously simple until you watch some of the antics displayed by some overzealous and intolerable characters still coaching.
 You wonder if they realize they can no longer play the game themselves and they cannot play the game through their kids.
-They constrain themselves up and down the sidelines only because they are not allowed on the field.
 I think some of them would actually be the all-time quarterback of their team if the rules permitted.

 Youth ministry demands we never give up on coaching youth or volunteers toward the person God has designed them to be.
 There must be a balance between expectation and reality.
 They are not always going to play the game as we would expect or desire.
 Their execution might be messy at times, but it’s more important for them to carry the ball than to appear perfect in their attempt.